-If you are looking for a convenient supply of ethically sourced meat and bones remember Honey’s can supply you.
+If you’re looking for a convenient supply of ethically sourced meat and bones remember Honey’s can supply you.
 We estimate that our DIY customers save about 33% compared to our complete food customers.

-To begin with, you will need to monitor the quantity of food quite closely but once you get the hang of it, providing your dog is about the correct weight and looks fit, you can do it by feel.
+To begin with, you’ll need to monitor the quantity of food quite closely but once you get the hang of it, providing your dog is about the correct weight and looks fit, you can do it by feel.

 Lots of successful raw feeders simply watch their dogs carefully and adjust the quantity as they go.